nikos-kekatos/SpaceEx-tutorials/Documentation/docs/plotting.md

 [LazySets.jl](https://github.com/juliareach/LazySets.jl) is part of [JuliaReach](https://github.com/juliareach), a project developing tools for reachability computations of dynamical systems in [Julia](https://julialang.org/).

-This is the more feature-rich alternative, since there are many plotting backends available.
+This is the more feature-rich alternative and there are many plotting backends available.
+We refer to the documentation of `LazySets.jl` for further details.
 The following example was obtained with the `Plotly` backend.

 ![assets/plot_plotly.png](assets/plot_plotly.png)